What is RSV?

 Can RSV be prevented?

-- Vaccines against RSV are also under review by the FDA – one of which is being studied for use in pregnant people to provide protection to babies, with positive results so far.
+Other vaccines against RSV are also under review by the FDA – one of which is being studied for use in pregnant people to provide protection to babies, with positive results so far

-While we wait for vaccines and mAbs, you can take steps to protect yourself, your family, and your community.
+While we wait for vaccines and mAbs to be widely available, you can take steps to protect yourself, your family, and your community.
 You can stop the spread of RSV by wearing masks, keeping your distance from people who are sick, washing your hands often, and disinfecting surfaces regularly.

 Bookmark this page as we will update it as treatments and vaccines become available!